ember-learn/ember-blog/content/the-ember-times-issue-177.md

 That's another wrap! ✨

-Jared Galanis Be kind,
+Be kind,

-Jared Galanis the crowd and the Learning Team
+Jared Galanis, Amy Lam, and the Learning Team